HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 I noticed my favorite indicator is not included in Builder.
 Do you plan to add other indicators in the future?

-Yes, future releases of Builder will include additional indicators.
+Builder already includes the most popular indicators, including ones from all major categories of indicators.
+Nonetheless, future releases of Builder will most likely include additional indicators, depending on interest.
 Also, the custom indicator feature (next answer) can be used to include other indicators in Builder in addition to the ones currently built-in to the program.

 I use custom indicators.
 Can I add my own indicators to Builder?